Theoretical Study of Temperature Dependence of Phonons in Orthorhombic SrZrO$_3$ Perovskite: Results and Discussion

-Temperature dependence of the linewidths, $\Gamma^{(3)}_j(T)$, for several optical phonon modes in SZO is shown in Fig.~\ref{fig:szo_linewidth}.
-We can see that $\Gamma^{(3)}_j(T)$ is temperature independent for most of the modes in the range of 0-30 K and increases with increasing temperature.
-An increase in $\Gamma^{(3)}_j(T)$ with temperature is related to the increase in phonon occupation number.
-Next, the temperature dependence of the lineshifts, $\Delta^{(3)}_j(T)$, for several modes in SZO is shown in Fig.~\ref{fig:szo_delta3}.
-Non-zero values of $\Delta^{(3)}_j$(0 K) at zero Kelvin can be seen for all the modes, which arise due to quantum corrections in energies at lower temperatures.
-Furthermore, except for a few, the lineshifts, $\Delta^{(3)}_j(T)$, for most of the modes show a downward trend with increasing temperature.
-An interesting behavior is found for some of the high-frequency modes $B_{2g}$ (439 cm$^{-1}$), $B_{3g}$ (730 cm$^{-1}$), $B_{2g}$ (770 cm$^{-1}$), and $B_{1g}$ (796 cm$^{-1}$) for which lineshifts increase with increasing temperature, though starting from the negative values.
-These upward shifts in $\Delta^{(3)}_j(T)$ could in principle lead to the anomalous behavior of the frequencies of these modes with temperature (softening with cooling).
-However, the overall nature of temperature dependence of the frequency of any mode depends on the contributions coming from all the perturbative corrections to the harmonic level.
-Thus, after adding the contributions of $\Delta^{(qh)}_j(T)$ and $\Delta^{(3)}_j(T)$ to $\omega_j$, the frequencies of all the modes show a downward behavior with increasing temperature (see Fig.~\ref{fig:szo_freq}), and hence no anomalous temperature-dependent behavior of any of the modes in SZO is found.
+Next, the temperature dependence of the linewidths $\Gamma^{(3)}_j(T)$ of the twelve optical modes listed above is shown in Fig.~\ref{fig:szo_linewidth}.
+As can be seen from Eq.~\ref{eqn:Gamma}, $\Gamma^{(3)}_j(T)$ is temperature independent at lower temperatures and it goes linearly with temperature $\Gamma_j^{(3)}(T) \propto T$ at higher temperatures.
+Thus, $\Gamma^{(3)}_j(T)$ is temperature independent in the temperature range of 0-25 K. Furthermore, the temperature dependence of the lineshifts $\Delta^{(3)}_j(T)$ is shown in Fig.~\ref{fig:szo_delta3}.
+All modes exhibit non-zero values of $\Delta_j^{(3)}$(0 K) at zero Kelvin, which arise due to quantum corrections in energies at lower temperatures.
+For most modes, lineshifts show a downward trend with increasing temperature, except for a few high-frequency modes, such as $B_{2g}$ (439 cm$^{-1}$), $B_{3g}$ (730 cm$^{-1}$), $B_{2g}$ (770 cm$^{-1}$), and $B_{1g}$ (796 cm$^{-1}$).
+Although these modes initially exhibit upward shifts in $\Delta^{(3)}_j(T)$, which could in principle lead to anomalous behavior in their frequencies with temperature (softening with cooling), the contributions from all perturbative corrections to the harmonic level ultimately lead to a downward trend in frequency with increasing temperature for all modes in SZO, as shown in Fig.~\ref{fig:szo_freq}.
+To the best of our understanding, there is no literature data on the temperature dependence of frequencies in orthorhombic SrZrO$_3$ perovskite in the temperature range of 0-300 K to compare with our results.
+However, there exists an experimental study \cite{AshokNPJCM2017} in this system on the temperature-dependent phonon frequencies, but in the temperature range of 300-970 K and also only for a few low-frequency modes.
+There, the authors have also observed a similar trend of the normal temperature dependence of the frequencies with temperature, i.e. hardening with cooling.
+We note that the SZO remains in the orthorhombic phase until 970 K.